gitbluf/gitops-gcp-demo/README.md

 Bootstrap command can found in terraform/scripts/bootstrap.sh <br>

-What time is it app repository was [FORKED](https://github.com/gitbluf/what-time-is-it) <br> and pipeline for image building was setup using GitHub Actions.
+What time is it app repository was [FORKED](https://github.com/gitbluf/what-time-is-it) <br> and [PIPELINE](https://github.com/gitbluf/what-time-is-it/blob/master/.github/workflows/main.yaml) for image building was setup using GitHub Actions.

 During the pipeline image is [pushed](https://hub.docker.com/r/mpetrovic992/time-app/tags) <br>